 5

-Ultimate beef bulgogi recipe with a delicious homemade sauce!
-This popular Korean BBQ uses thin slices of beef, marinated just right and cooked quickly for tender, juicy bites.
+Ultimate Korean beef bulgogi recipe with a delicious homemade bulgogi sauce!
+Thinly sliced steak is perfectly marinated and quickly seared for tender, juicy bites.
+Ideal for an authentic Korean BBQ at home.

 Galbitang soup made with beef short ribs are served with rice and kimchi.